gustavomrtnz/SQL-Employee-Tracker/README.md

 ## USER INSTRUCTIONS
  1.Clone repo
- 2.Install all dependencies by running npm i which will include inquirer@8.2.4 as well as pg by running npm i pg 3.Open integrated terminal and start your database
+ 2.Install all dependencies by running npm i which will include inquirer@8.2.4 as well as pg by running npm i pg and your credentials in .env byt runnign npm i dotenv
+ 3.Open integrated terminal and start your database
  4. After starting database and verifying credentials run [ node index ] in integrated terminal

  ## Challenges
- When building this application some challenges I faced were not properly connecting the three tabled in schema with the PRIMARY KEY as well as not being able to set the proper propmpt for the user.
+ When building this application some challenges I faced were not properly connecting the seeds table in the schema.sql by not properly implementing the foreign keys.
+Another challenge I face was not running node index.js properly but then solved by calling the startinQuestion() function to start my prompt.
+And the last challenge was not keeping my db.query conssistent and was not getting the information properly from the server.

  ## Solutions
- For the solutions I had to do a lot of research on documentaion as well as reviewing lecture material.
-A big help was also youtube with videos providing detailed and a variety of examples.
+For my first solution I was not calling the FOREIGN KEY in the tables in schema.sql to connect all the different tables together.
+For my second solution I needed to call my starting prompt to export the questions for the user at the bottom of my cose.
+And for the thirs solution I had pool.query and db.query and not keeping my code conssistent which was causing my prompt to not be able to connect to the database.